 - Determining variances and adjusting processes to meet short-term objectives

-When choosing the key performance indicators, a company should start by considering the factors the management team uses in managing the organization.
-Next, you need to consider and identify whether these factors help in assessing the company’s progress against its stated strategies.
-Finally, you need to make sure that the KPIs selected are clear enough so that they're understood by those who read the reports. this allows the people inside and outside the company to make similar assessments.
+When choosing key performance indicators, a company should start by considering the factors the leadership team uses in managing the organization.
+Next, consider and identify whether these factors help in assessing the company’s progress against its stated strategies.
+Finally, you need to make sure that the KPIs selected are clear enough so that the people who read the reports understand them.
+This allows the people inside and outside the company to make similar assessments.

 Although industry standards have significance, companies do not necessarily have to choose KPIs similar to those of their competitors.
-What is more important is knowing how relevant the indicators are to your business or the unit/division you're assessing.
+More important is knowing how relevant the indicators are to your business or the unit or division you're assessing.

-Also, there is no specific number of KPIs a company needs.
-However, in general, the number usually ranges from four to ten for most businesses.
-Whatever number you decide upon, just make sure the KPIs are crucial to the success of your business.
+Also, a company doesn't need a specific number of KPIs.
+However, in general, the number usually ranges from four to 10 for most businesses.
+Whatever number you decide upon, just make sure the KPIs are crucial to business' success.
 Remember, if everything is important, then nothing is important; so be selective.

-There is a subtle difference between key performance indicators and marketing metrics.
-An important point to remember is that all KPIs are marketing metrics but not all marketing metrics are KPIs.
+A subtle difference exists between key performance indicators and marketing metrics.
+Remember that all KPIs are marketing metrics but not all marketing metrics are KPIs.
 Before doing anything else, a business must first determine which marketing metrics qualify as their key performance indicators.
 While indicators do not necessarily have to be financial, whatever indicators are selected, these indicators play an important role in steering the various marketing vehicles for management.

-A good way to look at it is, a metric is a measurement but a KPI adds context.
+Consider this perspective; a metric is a measurement, but a KPI adds context.
 For example, a metric can be the number of customers, number of sales, or total revenue.
 Metrics are important, but until you start making comparisons they are simply numbers.
 Typically, a metric is a combination of two or more measurements.
-Metrics can help with financial forecasting and benchmarking and designative a value of good or bad—but metrics stop there.
+Metrics can help with financial forecasting, benchmarking, and designating a value of good or bad—but metrics stop there.